 Yup, while mozzarella sticks are best served right out of the fryer, these will be much better if you let the now softened cheesy cream cheese mixture come back to something just warmer that room temperature you will be rewarded with melty cheesy, slightly garlic-y bites.

 The panko adds a nice crunch and contrast to the soft interior.
 Mine didn't quite reach the color level of the box.
 But make no mistake, the dozen was gone relatively quickly with no leftovers.

 For $2.99 for a dozen bites, they were a pretty good deal.
 My husband and I both enjoyed these.

 Would I buy these again?
 Maybe if I see them.
-These are a seasonal appetizer, so I'm not sure how many times I'll see them before they disappear off of my store's shelves.
+These are seasonal appetizers, so I'm not sure how many times I'll see them before they disappear off of my store's shelves.